Japan PM Says Blocked US Steel Deal Could Hit Investments - UrduPoint

 Japan PM Says Blocked US Steel Deal Could Hit Investments

-Tokyo, (APP - UrduPoint / Pakistan Point News - 6th Jan, 2025) Japan's prime minister on Monday urged Washington to dispel concerns that a decision by Joe Biden to block Nippon Steel's takeover of US Steel could impact future investments.
+Tokyo, (APP - UrduPoint / Pakistan Point News - 7th Jan, 2025) Japan's prime minister Monday urged Washington to dispel concerns that Joe Biden's decision to block Nippon Steel's takeover of US Steel could impact future investments, with the two firms filing a lawsuit challenging the move.

 The US president's announcement last week cited a strategic need to protect domestic industry, a move that drew sharp criticism from both companies and Tokyo.